 Localized Ad Copy & Extensions

-- Call Out Extensions: these will let you showcase a particular product or service outside the main body of the text ad and sitelink extension.
+- Call Out Extensions.
+These showcase a particular product or service out of the main body of the ad and sitelink extension.

 What Are The Primary Targeting Options For Local Search Engine Advertising?

-- Location: Ads will cost more or less depending on the country, state, or city they’re being delivered to.
-A small business owner can offer more for their ad campaigns if they want the ads to appear more frequently and more visible in searches in the geographic location the searcher is in.
-Geofencing or Location Targeting options can include a city, state, zip code, radius by miles around a physical location or even a kilometer around a physical location.
+- Location.
+Advertisements will cost more or less depending on which country, state, or city they’re shown to.
+A small business owner can offer more for their ad campaigns if they want the ads to appear more often.
+Ads are more visible in searches within the geographic location the searcher is in.
+Geofencing or Location Targeting options can include a city, state, zip code, radius.
+It could be miles around a physical location, or even a kilometer around a physical location.
 You’ll also want to pay attention to the location exclusions so you don’t get out of area traffic.
 Read our comprehensive post on Geofencing and location targeting.

-- Daily and weekly hours: Google can display search ads more or less often, on certain days, or at certain times of day depending on your preferences.
-This will influence an advertiser’s bidding behavior, so allocating your budget toward the best buying times for your customers will keep your ads performing well.
+- Daily & Weekly Hours.
+Google can display search ads more or less often, on certain days, or at certain times of the day or night, depending on your preferences.
+This will influence an advertiser’s bidding behavior.
+Allocating your budget toward the best buying times for your customers will keep your ads performing well.

-- Language: Google takes the searcher’s language into account, so only displays ads in the local language will be shown.
-You should create advertisements for each language based on your potential customers, or limit your ad exposure to certain languages.
+- Language.
+Google takes the searcher’s language into account.
+Only displays ads in the local language are shown to each user.
+You should create advertisements for each language based on your potential customers.
+Or limit your ad exposure to only certain languages.

-- Remarketing lists: With remarketing, advertisements are displayed to users depending on how they have behaved in the past.
-This means that a user who has previously visited your site will have a different display experience when compared with a user who has never visited the site and can be shown things that may influence a visitor to buy or act in a different way.
+- Remarketing Lists.
+With remarketing lists, ads display for users depending on what they viewed in the past.
+This means that a user who has visited your site already.
+They will have a different display experience compared to a user who’s never visited the site.
+They might be shown things that could influence a visitor to buy or act in a different way.

-- Google Phone Call Only Campaigns: With phone call only campaigns, these ads are set to run on mobile only devices and a bid price is set to the max cost per call that the user is willing to pay.
-These campaigns skip having to click through to a website and direct users to make a phone call directly from the advertisement.
-The max cost per call setting is similar to the max CPC setting.
-Typically the cost per call will be significantly higher than the max CPC setting because the value of a phone call is typically higher than the value of a website click.
+- Google Phone Call Only Campaigns.
+With phone call only campaigns, advertisements are set to run on mobile devices only.
+A bid price will be set to the max cost per call that the user is willing to pay.
+These campaigns bypass having to click through to a website.
+They direct users to make a phone call from the advertisement on the search engine results page.
+The highest cost-per-call setting is like the max CPC setting.
+The cost-per-call will be higher than the max CPC setting.
+That’s because the value of a phone call is higher than the value of a website click.

 How Does Google’s Quality Score Work?

-Google has a “quality score” in place as part of its rating system so they’re able to stop low-quality adverts with higher bids from landing at the top of the search results.
-This helps create a positive experience for all users, since Google has studied and implemented a system to understand what makes searchers click on advertisements, thereby earning them ad revenues.
-A well-planned search engine advertising campaign with high-quality content will always rank considerably higher in the search engines, since it is helpful and personalized to the user.
+Google has a “quality score” as part of its rating system.
+This stops low-quality ads with higher bids from landing at the top of the search results.
+This method helps create a positive experience for all users.
+Google has studied and implemented a system to understand what makes searchers click on ads.
+This system earns them increased ad revenues.
+A well-planned search engine advertising campaign with high-quality content will always rank higher in the search engines.
+This is because it’s the most helpful and personalized to the user’s search intent.
 A high CPC bid is not the only factor in creating a successful advertisement.
 Google’s quality score rates the following factors as essential for an effective advertising campaign:

 Graphic by Digital Logic

-- Expected click-through rate: this is based on how often the advertisement is run (impressions) and the number of clicks that one ad receives.
-Advertisements that have a high click-through rate (CTR) will be considered more relevant and shown more often.
+- Expected Click-Through Rate (CTR).
+This metric is based on how often the advertisement displays (impressions), along with the number of clicks that each ad receives.
+Ads that have a high click-through rate (CTR) are more relevant and shown more often.

-- Click-through rate to the display URL: if the URL used in the advertisement has already achieved a great deal of clicks, then the ad’s quality score will also be higher.
+- Click-Through Rate For The Display URL.
+If the URL used in the ad has already achieved a large number of clicks, then an ad’s quality score will also be higher.
 The display URL does not have to match the link target to earn clicks to it.
 But it should at least be related to earn a high quality score.

 - Relevance Of The Ad Copy.
-Ads that get the top spots have titles and copy that perfectly fits the search query.
-The more relevant the ad copy is, the better the ranking will be.
+Ads that get the top spots on search engines have titles and copy that align with the related search query.
+The more relevant an ad’s copy is, then the higher the ranking will be.

-How Do You Find The Right Keywords To Use?
+How Do You Find The Right Keywords To Bid On?

-You’ll want to set up a Google Analytics account as well as a call reporting tool like Call Rail so you can get specific metrics from your local search campaign.
+You’ll want to set up a Google Analytics account.
+Then setup a call reporting tool like Call Rail.
+Now, you can receive specific metrics on-demand related your local search campaigns:

-Or you can use a custom reporting platform like the one our agency sets up for our clients:
+Or, you can use a custom reporting platform like the one our agency sets up for our search engine advertising clients:

-If you need professional help with your local search engine advertising or online marketing, Digital Logic is a Google Partner we will be happy to give you a free quote and free consultation.
+To better provide you with professional digital marketing help on your local search engine advertising campaigns, Digital Logic maintains a Google Partner status.
+We’ll be happy to give you a free quote along with a free initial consultation.